Modeling and Analysis of Information Communities: Conclusions

+An interesting direction for future research is to investigate whether the model can be used to study additional properties of information communities.
+In particular, one direction of future research that we are working on is to investigate whether the proposed model can be used to study and characterize how content is being filtered and distributed within an information community.

+Another interesting future research is to study whether the family of Nash equilibria consider in this paper are the only community structures that can emerge in a Nash equilibrium, or whether there are other Nash equilibria.
+Or in other words, to study whether a Nash equilibria always consists of a set of interval communities of equal length, or whether it is possible to have a Nash equilibrium where the communities are of different sizes.

-We proposed a mathematical model to study communities in information networks.
-The model is simple enough to allow for a formal analysis, and can be used to get insight into important properties of information communities.
-The most intriguing aspect of the paper is that the proposed model can potentially be used to formally study influence, reputation and identity in an information community.
-Extending the presented analysis to study these issues is future research.
-However, the model has its limitations and fails to capture some properties of information communities that have been observed in practice.
-For example, it fails to capture that communities tend to have a hierarchical and overlapping structure.
-We believe that the reason for this is that the current model and analysis is limited to a one-dimensional metric space (for characterizing the content types) with homogeneous agents whose interest are uniformly distributed.
+While the model captures important properties that have been observed in real-life information networks as discussed in the previous section, the model has limitations and fails to capture some properties of information communities.
+For example, it fails to capture that communities in information networks tend to have a hierarchical and overlapping structure.
+The reason for this is that the current model and analysis is limited to a one-dimensional metric space (for characterizing the content types) with homogeneous agents whose interest are uniformly distributed.
 Extending the analysis to more general settings of the is interesting future research.